How to Choose the Right Size Lighting Fixture

 If you have a long dining room table, you can use 2 chandeliers to light it.
 In that case, choose fixtures that are 1/3 the width of the table.
 (A table that's 60 inches wide would need two lights with 20-inch diameters or widths.)
 Center each of those chandeliers over its half of the table.

 For ambient lighting use, measure the length and width of the room you wish to light.
 Then convert this number to inches by adding them together.
 This is the ideal width of the fixture.
-For example, an 18" wide fixture would be ideal for an 8'x10' room.
+For example, an 18-inch wide fixture would be ideal for an 8x10 foot room.
 The standard height for hanging a chandelier in ambient use is 7 feet, but adjust this as needed depending on the size of the fixture, your ceiling heights, heights of the room's occupants, etc.

 Although they can be a good source of general light, many chandeliers and pendants are not sufficient to light an entire room alone.
 Make sure to add in other sources, like lamps or sconces, for a great mix of light.